Title: | Using CF-Compliant Calendars with Climate Projection Data |

 If the factor f

-is for an epoch (e.g. spanning multiple years and the
+is for an era (e.g. spanning multiple years and the

 levels do not indicate the specific year), then the result will indicate the